Rational-Link/Chainlink-External-Adapters-Template/README.md

   "jobRunId": "12345",
   "statusCode": 200,
   "data": {
-    "result": "42 is the answer to life, the universe, and everything."
+    "result": "42 is the answer to life, the universe, and everything." #Woohoo!
   }
 }
 ```